New! Guaranteed $2,000 scholarships for Fall 2017 participants on this featured program. Learn more.

 This course examines historical, social and political aspects of contemporary Israeli society.
 After analyzing the ideologies and groups that played a major role in the formation of Israeli society, class discussion will focus on social and political issues which are at the center of current debate in the country.

-Media and Nationalism from an Israeli Perspective (3 credits)
+48326: Media and Nationalism from an Israeli Perspective (3 credits, spring semester only)

 The relationship between nations and the mass media has a deep and long history.
 This course provides an opportunity to thoroughly explore the ways in which media and nation overlap, intersect and inform one another, using Israel as a case study.
 Students explore the instrumental role of films, television programs, news and other media in the construction of national narratives.
 Class presentations of ongoing independent research provide a platform for enriching our understanding of the complexity and variety of ways in which media and nation are related.

-The Palestinians: Modern History and Society (3 credits)
+48278: The Palestinians: Modern History and Society (3 credits, fall and spring)

 This course is a survey of the history, politics and society of the Palestinians in the 20th century.
 It focuses on the rise and development of Palestinian nationalism and the changing nature of the Palestinian population and leadership since WWI.
 The course will also examine the social structure, the family, gender relations and the transformation of Palestinian society.
 It concludes with an assessment of the causes, results and effects of the wars in the region, the negotiations, and agreements between Israel and the PLO/PNA since 1991, as well as the prospects of peace and security in the Middle East.